Free-agent running back Chris Carson agrees to return to Seahawks

-Seahawks coach Pete Carroll said after the 2020 season he wanted his team to run it more and better in 2021.
+Coach Pete Carroll said after the 2020 season that he wanted the Seahawks to run it more and better in 2021.

-And Friday, Seahawks fans found out who it will again be a familiar face heading up that task — Chris Carson.
+And on Friday, Seahawks fans learned it will be a familiar face heading up that task — Chris Carson.

-The Seahawks and Carson agreed to a new contract Friday afternoon that is technically a three-year deal worth up to $24.625 million but voids to two years at $14.625 million.
-So it’s best viewed as a two-year deal, with the void year a way for the team to spread out more of the salary cap hit.
+The Seahawks and Carson agreed to a new contract Friday.
+It is a three-year deal worth up to $24.625 million but voids to two years at $14.625 million.
+So it’s best viewed as a two-year deal, with the void year a way for the team to spread out more of the salary-cap hit.

-The deal is reportedly back-loaded financial, with Carson reported to have $5.5 million guaranteed in 2021 and the chance to earn up to $6.9 million overall in 2021.
+The deal is reportedly backloaded financially, with Carson reported to have $5.5 million guaranteed in 2021 and the chance to earn up to $6.9 million overall in 2021.

-A source confirmed to the Seattle Times that the deal is expected to happen.
+A source confirmed to The Seattle Times that the deal is expected to happen.

 What it mostly means for Seattle is keeping Carson, who has been the heart and soul of Seattle’s running game since being taken in the seventh round of the 2017 draft out of Oklahoma State.